 Creativity is like cooking

-Easy creative ideas #1 - Location, timing and creativity styles matter
+Easy creative ideas #1 - Location, timing and creativity styles

 Think of creativity as like a big switch in your brain.
 Its default position is off.
 You have to choose to turn it on.
 Being creative is an active mental state.

 You may think it runs by itself in the background – like when you have an idea in the bath, or you’re out for a walk.
-But those creative ideas were usually prompted by a prior creative problem or question.
+However, those creative ideas were usually prompted by a prior creative problem or question.

 Creativity takes conscious effort.
 You flick a mental switch to activate it.
-That usually means you need a signal or trigger to tell your brain that you need its creative power.
+That usually means you need a signal or trigger to tell your brain you need its creative power.

 Build your own signals and triggers for creativity